Dispersion relations of generalized one-dimensional phononic crystals: Dispersion relation

 \subsection{Exact solution}

-In this section, we will derive exact equations which define the dispersion relation of any 1D waveguide governed by the differential equation \eqref{eq005a} in the frequency domain.
-Our objective is to find the nature of propagating waves, characterized by a wavenumber $k$ and a waveform $\mathbf{u}(x)$, which in general are related each other when invoking the Bloch theorem, namely
+In this section, we will derive exact equations which define the dispersion relation of any 1D elastic medium loaded by $N$ resonators and governed by the differential equation \eqref{eq005a} in the frequency domain.
+Our objective is to find the nature of propagating waves, characterized by a wavenumber $k$ and a waveform $\mathbf{u}(x)$, which in general are related to each other when invoking the Bloch theorem, namely

-where $k$ is the wavenumber and $\bm{\Psi}(x) $ is an unknown periodic function with periodicity $L$ to be found for each value of $k$ (wavemode).
-By periodic conditions we can expand in Fourier coefficients yielding
+where $k$ is the wavenumber and $\bm{\Psi}(x) $ is an unknown periodic function with periodicity $L$ to be found for each value of $k$.
+Due to the periodicity of the system we can expand in Fourier coefficients yielding